BramandUn/atomicswap/README.md

 different maximum data sizes.
 Old contracts will not be usable by the new tools and vice-versa.
 Please rebuild all tools before conducting new atomic swaps.

-# Decred cross-chain atomic swapping
+# Stakenet cross-chain atomic swapping

-This repo contains utilities to manually perform cross-chain atomic swaps between Decred and other cryptocurrencies.
+This repo contains utilities to manually perform cross-chain atomic swaps between Stakenet and other cryptocurrencies.
 At the moment, support exists for the following coins and wallets:

 * Bitcoin ([Bitcoin Core](https://github.com/bitcoin/bitcoin))